Raising Hope: International broadcasts

 In the United Kingdom, Sky1 picked up the broadcast rights and added the show to its 2010–2011 UK & Ireland autumn schedule, beginning in November 2010.

 In Australia, Ten originally broadcast the series before moving it to Eleven.

 In Portugal, the series premiered on January 29, 2011, on Fox Life.

 In Brazil, the series premiered on September 22, 2010, on FOX.

 In Italy, the series premiered on February 3, 2011, on Fox.
 The Italian title is Aiutami Hope!.

-In the Czech Republic, the series broadcasts on HBO.
-This show premiered on February 1, 2011.
+In the Central and Eastern Europe, the series broadcasts on HBO, where it premiered on February 1, 2011.
 The Czech title is Vychovávat Hope.

-In Latin America, the series broadcasts on I.Sat.
-The show premiered in March 2011.
+In Latin America, the series broadcasts on I.Sat, where it premiered in March 2011.

 In Canada, the first season aired on the Global Television Network at the same time as Fox in the United States.
 In 2011, City bought rights from the Global Television Network, and began broadcasting the show.
 On the morning show that City airs, Breakfast Television, they announced on May 29, 2011, that the series will start airing at 8:00 pm on Tuesdays instead of 9:30 pm on Tuesdays due to other Fox series Glee moving to Thursdays at 9:00pm.
 This started on September 18, 2012.

 In Finland, the first season aired on Sub on January 10, 2013.
 The Finnish title is Isän Tyttö.

-In Germany, the series broadcasts on RTL Nitro.
-This started on September 10, 2012.
+In Germany, the series broadcasts on RTL Nitro, where it on September 10, 2012.
+Seasons 3 and 4 premiered on NOW!.

-In Bosnia, Serbia and Croatia series was broadcast on Fox Adria.
+In Bosnia, Serbia and Croatia, the series was broadcast on Fox Adria.
 In January, 2018 RTL 2 picked up series for Croatia.